Apex / Apex Steward

 Unlimited workspaces, SAML SSO, named customer success, custom integrations.

-Best for: Larger organizations and regulated industries.
+Best for: Larger organizations, consultancies, and regulated industries.

 • Unlimited workspaces and identities

-• SAML SSO
+• SAML SSO (roadmap)

 • Named customer success contact